 So… systems that are simple and easy.

-I don’t need my house to be perfectly clean but I do need easy systems that I can keep up all the time.
-Small behavioral changes work much better than trying to do a complete overhaul of my lifestyle in a week or a month.
+I don’t need my house to be perfectly clean, but I do need easy systems that I can keep up with all the time.
+Small behavioral changes work much better than trying to complete an overhaul of my lifestyle in a week or a month.

 Get Rid of Stuff

-So this month, I am working of GETTING RID OF STUFF.
+So this month, I am working on GETTING RID OF STUFF.
 No more buying containers for all my stuff and clothes.
 No more reworking my closets to fitting things in.

 And if I regret throwing or getting rid of something?
 Then I will buy it again.
 After all, I’d rather make one shirt purchase that I love and appreciate than having 10 shirts that don’t really fit and that I hate wearing.

 That’s the last thing that I love about cleaning and organizing.
 That I get to reevaluate my things- my clothes, my kid’s toys, etc. and I can keep what we like and use and either sell or donate or throw out the rest.